katietaylor2002/enigma_coursework/README.md

 Principles of Programming coursework to simulate an enigma machine and then use it to crack codes.

 # Usage #
-CLone the repository to your computer then open the .pynb file with Jupyter Notebook.
+Clone the repository to your computer then open the .pynb file with Jupyter Notebook.
 THe .py files have been imported into the .pynb file and can be run from there.